Avalon Silent Film Showcase

 Sponsored by Steven Mandel, M.D.

-Following our Silent Film Program, spend the evening dancing in the Avalon Casino Ballroom during the Avalon Ball put on by the Art Deco Society of Los Angeles.
+Saturday, May 16 following the feature event of our Silent Film Showcase, spend the evening dancing in the Avalon Casino Ballroom during the Avalon Ball put on by the Art Deco Society of Los Angeles.
 This event exemplifies what the ballroom was built for: dancing!
 Click here for tickets and information.